MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ## Starting Hubot

 Before we can start our bot and connect it to Slack, we have to configure the environment variables required by the scripts we are using.
-A good way to find out what environment variables a script is using is to look it up on github.
+A good way to find out what environment variables a script is using is to look it up on GitHub.
 For example, the [jubot-brain-file](https://github.com/8DTechnologies/jobot-brain-file) script requires `FILE_BRAIN_PATH` to be set.

 ![jubot-brain-file Script](/images/posts/chatops_on_windows/bot_brain_coffee.png "jubot-brain-file Script")